erickrr-bd/Snap-Tool/README.md

 License: GPLv3

-Snap-Tool is an application developed in Python, which allows you to manage tasks related to repositories, snapshots and indexes in ElasticSearch, with the ability to alert via Telegram.
+Snap-Tool allows the management of ElasticSearch repositories, snapshots and indexes in an easy and graphical way.

 # Applications
 ## Snap-Tool